pieper/SlicerParallelProcessing/README.md

     * uses that data as needed
     * builds an output dictionary of results
     * pickles the output and writes the binary to stdout
-* within you Slicer module you do the following
+* within your Slicer module you do the following
     * create a subclass of the Process class
     * add whatever parameters are needed in the constructor
     * override the pickledInput method to create the format your processing script expects